American detained in Japan in alleged air-rage incident

 The incident came after last month’s viral video of 69-year-old passenger David Dao being dragged from a United Airlines flight at Chicago after he refused to give up his seat to make room for crew members.

-A separate passenger video on an American Airlines flight last month showed showing a woman on a plane in tears holding a child in her arms and another at her side after an encounter with a flight attendant over a baby stroller.Report Typo/Error
+A separate passenger video on an American Airlines flight last month showed a woman on a plane in tears holding a child in her arms and another at her side after an encounter with a flight attendant over a baby stroller.Report Typo/Error